 A mobile application that empowers people to manage their unique menopause experience through personalized data visualizations, curated content, and lifestyle tips.

 Project Roles: During the research phase, I designed and co-led the participatory workshop, and moderated expert interviews and semi-structured interviews.
-In the design phase, I created hi-fi prototypes and the product video.
+In the design phase, I created wireframes, high-fidelity prototypes, and the product video.

-How might we empower people to manage their unique menopausal experience through body literacy?
+How might we empower people to manage their unique menopause experience through body literacy?

 Vera helps you learn about your unique menopause experience through data visualization, personalized resources, and lifestyle tips.
 By equipping yourself with knowledge, you can manage your menopause and make informed decisions about your body.

-By tracking menopausal signals and other metrics, you can externalize what is happening inside your body and manage your signals.
+By tracking menopausal signals and other metrics, you can manage your biological changes and externalize what is happening to you.